Description

 This training introduces the theoretical basis of the health-gain approach Well Now and gives you the skills to start to implement it immediately.
 The focus is on making sense of underlying theory and translating this into hands-on practice.

 The training is designed to enable health, counselling, and fitness professionals to get started with health-gain practice.
-Academics, educators, trade unionists, and policy makers will also find it relevant and are welcomed.
+Food justice workers, community nutrition educators, academics, trade unionists, and policy makers will also find it relevant and are welcomed.

-By the end of the training learners will be able to
+By the end of the training learners will likely have/be able to

-• Have improved critical thinking skills relevant to eating theories
+• Have improved critical thinking skills at the nexus of weight/health/social justice

 • Know how to translate the theory of compassion into practice around eating